badlydrawnletters/emojifier-docs/all/bugreport.md

 !> Abuse of this command may result in removal of bug reporting privileges

-### Alternatively, you can use the form below to suggest a feature!
+### Alternatively, you can use the form below to report a bug!

 <!-- Copy and Paste Me -->